Moving to Portugal. Easy or hard? Packing, supplies, and residency

 How Easy is a to Move to Portugal?

 Portugal was not our first international relocation, but it was the easiest.
 Those who have never done an international move may still find a move to Portugal daunting.
-If it’s your first move abroad, you might benefit from hiring professionals in Portugal to help coordinate apartment/home searches, schedule appointments, translation, and set up services like water and electric.
-You will still have plenty to do like obtaining current FBI reports, apostilled birth certificates, apostilled marriage certificates, school enrollment forms (if you are attending), and apostilled degrees (if working or homeschooling), plus others potentially depending your situation.
-Additionally, certain documents will need to be translated to Portuguese.
+If it’s your first move abroad, you might benefit from hiring professionals in Portugal to help coordinate apartment/home searches, schedule appointments, handle translations, and set up services like water and electricity.
+You will still have plenty to do, such as obtaining current FBI reports, apostilled birth certificates, apostilled marriage certificates, school enrollment forms (if you are attending), and apostilled degrees (if working or homeschooling), plus other documents potentially depending on your situation.
+Additionally, certain documents will need to be translated into Portuguese.
 Managing the paperwork and deliverables is a lot of work, and there is no shame in getting help where needed.

-If you are considering or planning a move to Portugal, you will LOVE it here.
+If you are considering or planning a move to Portugal, there’s a good chance that you will love it here.
 I hope this list has been useful.
 If you have already made the move to Portugal, what did you bring that you couldn’t live without?
 Please share with us in the comments!

 Your email address will not be published.
 Required fields are marked *